 The New Housing Finance System: Are We There Yet?

 In this opening plenary session, noted researchers and policy experts will take up the current heated debate over the future of housing finance in this country.
-How will the new financial environment, particularly in light of more recent regulatory changes, influence housing finance going forward?
+In light of recent regulatory changes, how will the new financial environment influence housing finance going forward?
 What are the points of consensus and contention regarding the roles of the GSEs, the FHA, and private market participants?
-Addressing these issues from multiple angles, the plenary participants will discuss the path forward for housing finance, and, not least, the implications for access to affordable housing by low-income households.
+The plenary participants will discuss the path forward for housing finance and, not least, the implications for low-income households’ access to affordable housing.

 David S. Scharfstein, Edmund Cogswell Converse Professor of Finance and Banking, Harvard Business School